 Do I Need to Visit an Audiologist Before Purchasing OTC Hearing Aids?

 The straightforward answer is “no,” but it isn’t quite that simple.
 There are basic hearing tests that can be taken online or through an app on your phone, and because the aids don’t need a prescription, technically, there is no requirement to see the audiologist to be able to buy and use them.
 But an audiologist continues to be an extremely important part of the hearing loss equation.
 They are able to perform a hearing test, diagnose the degree and type of hearing loss, and recommend an optimal style of hearing aid to achieve the most benefit.
 Most insurance providers as well as Medicare cover the cost for hearing tests, but prescription hearing aids usually are not covered.
-An audiologist also can pick up on other ear issues that need medical help.
+An audiologist also can pick up on other ear issues that need medical help and recommend steps to take to maintain healthy hearing.

 With over 37 million adults in America living with some degree of hearing loss, and only 25% of them currently using a hearing aid, over-the-counter hearing aids are slated to bring relief to many people, at a cost that’s more palatable.